 c.
-Trails within and to the proposed public park as generally indicated on the CDP illustrative plan.
+Trails within and to the proposed public park as generally indicated on the CDP illustrative plan d.
+Trail connections from the proposed public park to Roulade Place and Mordente Drive, as indicated on the CDP illustrative plan.

 Comment: This requirement applies to the public park only.